nodeshift/tutorial/README.md

 <details>
 <summary>microk8s only</summary>

-If you encounter a problem where there are no nodejs metrics in the **Expression** box, your Prometheus deployment may not be scraping metrics form the nodeserver.
+If you encounter a problem where there are no nodejs metrics in the **Expression** box, your Prometheus deployment may not be scraping metrics from the nodeserver.
 To check your microk8s cluster is setup ok run the following command:

 ```sh
 microk8s.inspect